canvasxyz/canvas/packages/gossiplog/README.md

 1. Logs are only **partially ordered**.
 The messages in the log are structured in a causal dependency graph; GossipLog guarantees that each message will only be delivered after all of its transitive dependencies are delivered, but doesn't guarantee delivery order within that.
 2. Logs must be deterministically **self-authenticating**.

-The implications of 1) are that GossipLog is best for applications where eventual consistency is acceptable, and where message delivery is commutative in effect.
+The implications of 1) are that GossipLog is best for applications where eventual consistency is acceptable, and where message delivery is commutative (and idempotent) in effect.
 GossipLog messages carry a built-in logical clock that can be easily used to create last-write-wins registers and other CRDT primitives.

 The implications of 2) are that the access control logic - who can append what to the log - must be expressed as a pure function of the payload, message signature + public key, and any state accumulated from the message's transitive dependencies.
-The simplest case would be a whitelist of known "owner" public keys, although bridging these to on-chain identities like DAO memberships via session keys is also possible.
+The simplest case would be a whitelist of known "owner" public keys, but bridging these to on-chain identities like DAO memberships via session keys is also possible.
 See the notes on [advanced authentication use cases](#advanced-authentication-use-cases) for more detail.

 ## Design